CsharptutorialHungary/egyetemikurzus-2024-tavasz/FJKXGG/TruthOrDare/Notes.md

 - Repository
 - Controller
-- Service (not needed so finnaly not used)
+- Service (not needed so finally not used)
 - Entity
 - Ports and Adapters